 I began teaching from our home roughly 10 years ago while living in upstate NY.
-After several months of working with different aged singers I found I had a deep passion for helping others learn how to use and improve their vocal instrument.
+After several months of working with different aged singers I found a deep passion for helping others learn how to use and improve their vocal instrument.
 Through the years I’ve worked with both amateurs and professionals, I especially enjoy working with older learners who’ve always wanted to sing but were either too intimidated or lacked resources.

 At several points in my career I too have worked with a voice teacher, most notably I studied with Franco Spoto and not just in the role as a student - Franco was also a kind and patient mentor when I first approached the idea of teaching.

-My teaching style is a combination of technical instruction and coaching.
-It's also an outgrowth of the varied musical experiences I've had.
+My teaching style is a combination of technical instruction and coaching, it's also an outgrowth of the varied musical experiences I've had.
 My goal as a voice coach is to help students find a way to sing with freedom and to facilitate a process that encourages their natural abilities to the fullest.
 Each student receives individualized instruction to help them move closer to achieving a balanced singing voice.

 Here's how I work: